-8) Master of Arts in Accounting A total of eight (8) courses are required with the following specifications: ECON 530 Management Science ECON 550 Managerial Economics • And six (6) courses from the following list including at least four (4) business courses: BUSI 500 Taxation for Business Entities BUSI 510 Accounting for Management Planning and Control BUSI 520 Seminar in Accounting BUSI 530 Governmental and Non-Profit Accounting BUSI 540 Contemporary Issues in Auditing BUSI 550 Business Law BUSI 590 Accounting Information Systems and Database Management BUSI 598/599 Independent Study or Internship in Accounting ECON 500 Econometrics and Forecasting ECON 570 Industrial Organization ECON 590 Economics Research ECON 599 Independent Study in Economics No more than two of the eight graduate course requirements may be satisfied by BUSI 598, BUSI 599, and ECON 599.
+8) Master of Arts in Accounting

+A total of eight (8) courses are required with the following specifications:

+- ECON 530 Management Science

+- ECON 550 Managerial Economics

+- And six (6) courses from the following list including at least four (4) business courses:

+- BUSI 500 Taxation for Business Entities

+- BUSI 510 Advanced Cost Accounting

+- BUSI 520 Seminar in Advanced Accounting

+- BUSI 530 Governmental and Non-Profit Accounting

+- BUSI 540 Advanced Auditing

+- BUSI 550 Business Law

+- BUSI 590 Accounting Information Systems and Database Management

+- BUSI 598/599 Independent Study or Internship in Accounting

+- ECON 500 Econometrics and Forecasting

+- ECON 570 Industrial Organization

+- ECON 590 Economics Research

+- ECON 599 Independent Study in Economics

+No more than two of the eight graduate course requirements may be satisfied by BUSI 598, BUSI 599, and ECON 599.

 Prerequisites for admittance into the Masters program include majoring in Accounting, Economics, or Economics and Business and consent of the faculty.
 Because CPA Exam requirements vary by state, students should be informed of the prerequisites required by the state in which they plan to take the CPA Exam.
 The State of Arkansas requires 30 semester hours beyond the Hendrix B.A. in order to sit for the Exam.
-This fifth-year Master of Arts in Accounting program may be used to fulfill this requirement. in needanting program may be used to runni this requirement.

-B.A.
-In order to sit for the Exam.
 This fifth-year Master of Arts in Accounting program may be used to fulfill this requirement.
 Interested students should contact the department chair by the end of their sophomore year for details or for information regarding programs offered to qualify to sit for the professional certification examinations.